Asia Pacific Premium OTT Market Will Experience Exponential Growth Despite Challenges

-)-- Vindicia, the leader in enterprise-class subscription billing, and Ooyala, a leading video, analytics and advertising technology provider, announced key findings from a study that explores the Asia Pacific (APAC) market opportunity for premium over-the-top (OTT) services.
-Conducted by top research and strategy consultancy, MTM, the findings reveal significant challenges to expansion due to broadband infrastructure and content localization, revenues are expected to grow strongly between now and 2019.
+Vindicia, the leader in enterprise-class subscription billing, and Ooyala announced key findings from a study that explores the Asia Pacific (APAC) market opportunity for premium over-the-top (OTT) services.
+The findings reveal Asia Pacific premium OTT market will experience exponential growth despite challenges.

 The report explores the evolution of premium OTT in APAC, focusing on three key territories: Australia, Indonesia and Thailand.
 Over 80 participants, including a broad range of senior industry professionals, provided their perspectives on current and future market trends and developments.

 The study’s central finding was that despite challenges, APAC’s premium OTT market will undergo rapid growth by 2019: from around $85M in 2015 to $230M in Australia; from $7M to $40M in Indonesia; and from $8M to $45M in Thailand.
 Local service providers will own a significant portion of the market and will dominate in Indonesia and Thailand, while Netflix will be the dominant player in Australia.

 The study highlights three main challenges to premium OTT market expansion:

 Broadband infrastructure.
 Industry executives believe broadband infrastructure challenges and limited access to affordable fixed-line services are significant barriers to growth.
 In Australia, the average connection speed is 2 MBps, about half that of the UK and US.
 Thailand has a similar average of 9.2 MBps, but only 9 percent of consumers subscribe.
 In Indonesia, there is only 1 percent broadband penetration with an average speed of 3.9 MBps.
 Participants view APAC as a mobile-first market.